dheerajbalan/DomainBuster/README.md

     ```

  Credits
-DomainBuster was created by [Your Name].
+DomainBuster was created by Dheeraj T B.

  License
 This project is licensed under the [MIT License](LICENSE).